Mercedes-Benz Oil Level Sensor Problems

 Oil Leak

 An oil leak can cause low oil warnings to come on frequently.
-Typically you will notice oil leaks on the ground if the vehicle is parked for a couple of days.
+Typically, you will notice oil leaks on the ground if the vehicle is parked for a few days.
 In addition, you will notice an oil-burning smell when driving or when you are stopped at a light.

 Mercedes-Benz engines are known to leak from valve cover gaskets.
 Get your Mercedes-Benz repaired immediately.
 Do not ignore the oil level warning.
-Top off the engine oil level and drive the vehicle to the mechanic or fix it yourself.
+Top up the engine oil level, drive the vehicle to the mechanic, or fix it yourself.

 Can you drive a Mercedes-Benz with a bad oil pressure sensor?

-If the dipstick shows the oil level is correct, and the engine runs smooth and sounds quiet, the warning message is probably due to a bad sensor.
-Typically you can drive with a bad oil pressure sensor.
+If the dipstick shows the oil level is correct, and the engine runs smoothly and quietly, the warning message is probably due to a bad sensor.
+Typically, you can drive with a bad oil pressure sensor.

-What to do if you get an engine oil level low warning?
+What do you do if you get a low engine oil level warning?

 If your vehicle does not have an oil dipstick, read the engine oil level via the buttons on the steering wheel.